solana-foundation/solana-improvement-documents/proposals/0165-async-vote-execution.md

 ## Summary

-Separate the execution of vote and non-vote transactions in each block.
-The vote transactions and non-vote transactions will be verified and executed independently.
-Because the vote transactions are normally much faster to execute, under most cases this means vote transactions will finish execution first.
+Optimistically execute all vote transactions in a block to determine fork selection in consensus early on, before all the transactions in the block are fully executed and the actual fee payers for vote transactions are checked.

-The eventual goal is to completely separate vote and non-vote transaction executions.
-But right now we still have some dependency that non-vote transactions need to read the vote state in its parent block, so currently we restrict that non-vote transactions cannot start execution until the vote transactions of its parent block has finished.
+This allows us to more quickly converge on one chain of blocks, so that validators don't have to execute any blocks not on selected fork.
+This saves CPU and memory resource needed in replay, it also ensures that the cluster will have fewer forks that are caused by slow transaction execution.

 ## Motivation

 Currently the vote transactions and non-vote transactions are mixed together in a block, the vote transactions are only processed in consensus when the whole block has been frozen and all transactions in the block have been verified and executed.
 This is a problem because slow running non-vote transactions may affect how fast the votes are processed and then affect the ability of consensus to pick the correct fork.
+It may also mean that the leader will more often build on a minority fork so the blocks it packed will be discarded later.

 With different hardware and running environment, there will always be some difference on speed of transaction execution between validators.
 Generally speaking, because vote transactions are so simple, the variation between vote execution should be smaller than that between non-vote executions.
+Also the vote transactions are very simple and lock-free, so they normally execute faster than non-vote transactions.
 Therefore, if we only execute vote transactions in a block before voting on the block, it is more likely validators can reach consensus faster.

 Even with async vote execution, forks can still happen because of various other situations, like network partitions or mis-configured validators.